 Factors that could indicate that an impairment may exist include significant underperformance relative to plan or long-term projections, significant changes in business strategy, significant negative industry or economic trends or a significant decline in the base price of the Company's publicly traded stock for a sustained period of time.
-Although the Company believes goodwill and intangible assets are appropriately stated in the accompanying consolidated financial statements, changes in strategy or market conditions could significantly impact these judgments and require an adjustment to the recorded balance.
+Although the Company believes goodwill and intangible assets are appropriately stated in the accompanying condensed consolidated financial statements, changes in strategy or market conditions could significantly impact these judgments and require an adjustment to the recorded balance.
 The Company recorded a goodwill impairment charge of \$1,016,325 for the year ended December 31, 2012.
 See Note 4 for additional disclosure.

+During the second quarter of 2013, the Company entered into a stock purchase agreement to acquire, through a wholly owned subsidiary, 100% of the capital stock of The Energy Services Partnership Limited and ESP Response Limited (together, "ESP").
 During the first quarter of 2013, the Company acquired substantially all of the assets of Ennovate Corporation ("Ennovate").
 During the third quarter of 2012, the Company's wholly owned subsidiary Ameresco Canada Inc. entered into a stock purchase agreement to acquire 100% of the capital stock of FAME Facility Software Solutions, Inc. ("FAME").
 The net purchase price for each acquisition has been allocated to the net identified assets acquired based on the respective fair values of such acquired assets at the dates of each acquisition.
 The residual amounts were allocated to goodwill.
-The acquisition of Ennovate resulted in the Company recording goodwill totaling \$921,128.
-The acquisition of FAME resulted in the Company recording goodwill totaling \$1,886,945.
+The acquisition of ESP resulted in the Company recording goodwill totaling \$5,089,049.
+The acquisition of Ennovate resulted in the Company recording goodwill totaling \$1,886,945.
 Acquired intangible assets other than goodwill that are subject to amortization include customer contracts and customer relationships, as well as software/technology, trade names and non-compete agreements.
 The intangible assets are amortized over periods ranging from one to fourteen years from their respective acquisition dates.
 See Notes 3 and 4 for additional disclosures.